-Calm day at the old port of Barcelona.
+Calm day at the old harbor of Barcelona

 How do I get around the Balearic Islands?

 The Balearic Islands are located close to each other, and it’s easy to catch a ferry and explore the archipelago.
 Majorca is the main transport hub of the Balearics, as it is the largest island and it is located in the center of the group.

-- Ferry from Mallorca to Menorca: There are around 22 weekly sailings from Mallorca to Menorca, served by Trasmediterránea, Corsica Ferries and Baleària.
+- Ferry from Mallorca to Menorca: There is at least 1 daily sailing from Mallorca to Menorca, served by Trasmediterránea, Corsica Ferries and Baleària.
 The fastest ferry route lasts 1.5 hours on average.

 Aerial view of the quaint port of San Antonio on the island of Ibiza